Back To Top

 “If I were there now, they’d be paying us $10 billion a year.
 And you know what?
 They’d be happy to do it,” Trump remarked during an interview at the Economic Club of Chicago in October, labeling South Korea a “money machine.”

 “We have 40,000 troops in harm’s way, very serious, because you have North Korea’s very serious power.
-They have tremendous nuclear power,” Trump inaccurately claimed the scale of US forces in South Korea, criticizing incumbent President Joe Biden for allegedly reducing South Korea's share of defense costs.
+They have tremendous nuclear power,” Trump said, inaccurately representing the scale of US forces in South Korea, and criticizing incumbent President Joe Biden for allegedly reducing South Korea's share of its defense costs.

 The party platform also underscored that "Republicans will strengthen Alliances by ensuring that our Allies must meet their obligations to invest in our Common Defense."

-Kim Tae-hyo, first deputy director of South Korea's National Security Office, warned in September that a Trump victory in this election "could lead to a weakening of the US security umbrella," referring to the US extended deterrence commitment.
+South Korea's Principal Deputy National Security Adviser Kim Tae-hyo warned in September that a Trump victory in this election "could lead to a weakening of the US security umbrella," referring to the US extended deterrence commitment.

 "There is a possibility that the US might push for cost-based negotiations over the deployment of strategic assets to South Korea," Kim added.

-Kim also noted potential opportunities for South Korean defense companies to enter the US market, driven by increased American defense spending.
+Kim however concurrently noted potential opportunities for South Korean defense companies to enter the US market, driven by increased American defense spending.

 "With both crisis and opportunity coexisting in extreme forms, a bolder and more sophisticated strategy is required," Kim said.